RalphyReece/Tartarus/README.md

 Important things to note

 Many things are completely unusable, such as any world size except micro, some biomes like savannah, and saving worlds.
-Go for Alpine and Forest as the biome of choice.
-Currently no gameplay, just animals roaming and fighting.
+Go for Alpine and Forest to see the most support Currently no gameplay, just animals roaming and fighting.
 Many bugs at this state.
-Prone to slowing down to a crawl speed.
+Prone to slowing down to a crawl speed if using high render distance (default or lower is best).
-Many bugs can cause flashing lights, so be cautious.
+Rendering bugs can cause flashing lights.